 These birds can be found in riparian forests, pine forests, forest edges, fencerows, and residential neighborhoods.
 Pine siskins are an occasional visitor statewide.

 At feeders, pine siskin eat thistle and black-oil sunflower seeds.
-Away from feeders, the search the ground and vegetation for seeds, buds and some insects.
+Away from feeders, they search the ground and vegetation for seeds, buds and some insects.

 These birds prefer tube-shaped feeders.
 Pine siskins often visit feeders in flocks with American goldfinches.